oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 We can see that the previous state of the deployment resulted from us doing the initial apply.
 Note that the filename is specified in the rollout, as long as we version our file names we will be able to know exactly what configuration was applied to different versions of the deployment.

-One point to note here, these changes *only* modified the deployment roll out configuration, there was no need to actually stop or start any pods as those were unchanged.
+One point to note here, these changes *only* modified the deployment roll out configuration, so there was no need for Kubernetes to actually stop or start any pods as those were unchanged.

 ### Making a change that updates the pods

 Of course normally you would make a change, test it and build it, then push to the registry, you would probably use some form of CI/CD tooling to manage the process, for example a pipeline built using the Oracle Developer Cloud Service (other options include the open source tools Jenkins / Hudson and Ansible).

-For this lab we are focusing on Helidon and Kubernetes, not the entire CICD chain so like any good cooking program we're going to use the v0.0.2 image we created earlier, so we just need to deploy it.
+For this lab we are focusing on Helidon and Kubernetes, not the entire CI/CD chain so like any good cooking program we're going to use the v0.0.2 image we created earlier, so we just need to deploy it.

 ### Applying our new image